NidasioAlberto/robotics-2022-nidasio-pignataro-pertino/src/project_2/README.md

 ```
     catkin_make && roslaunch project_2 AMCLLocalization.launch
 ```

+>*NOTE*: more infos about the parameter we changed for AMCL can be found into its launch config file.

 ## Service to Save the map with trajectory
 The node which enable the requested service to be called is launched within the `AMCLLocalization.launch` file.
 So in order to use it, follow the instruction above, and then, once you have run that file, use this command to save the map with the trajectory plotted on it: